michaeldymek/Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects, briefly describing each one.
 ### [Math 511 Omicron Wave Modeling Project](https://github.com/superspysnake1/Omicron-Wave/main)
-As a part of my mathematical modeling series (WWU Math 510-515),
+As a part of my mathematical modeling series (WWU Math 510-515), I performed multiple regressions on the Omicron wave of COVID hospitalization data using MATLAB.
+Using the different regressions, we were able to determine which disease model fit best.
+Models were derived from first principles using compartmental epidemiological analysis.
+Writeup generated using LaTeX.

 Project Writeup: [Omicrom Wave Modeling Project Writeup.pdf](https://github.com/superspysnake1/Omicron-Wave/blob/4ea42a449dfac51de5117b57382a1ab2f8c6980b/Omicrom%20Wave%20Modeling%20Project%20Writeup.pdf)